Psychologist

 How Long Does it Take to Become a Psychologist?

-It takes anywhere between 10 to 12 years (or more) to obtain a PsyD or PhD in psychology after graduating from high school.
+After graduating from high school, it takes 10 to 12 years (or more) to obtain a PsyD or PhD in psychology.
 The length of study varies based on if the graduate program requires a master’s degree or if the master’s degree is completed en route to a doctorate.
-Most programs have a clinical or residency component requirement that is included in the course of study.
+Most programs have a clinical or residency component requirement included in the course of study.

 How To Become a Psychologist – Step-by-Step Guide